A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Specific examples of a 2-agent invasion toy problem

 Hence, every \textit{sacrifice-sacrifice} coalition will be an additive game.

-On the contrary, while there are a plenty of selections which for them the coalition is superadditive, especially in the big $ \alpha $ factors (see Fig.~\ref{colcoclckeh1} for $\alpha_{i} = \alpha_{j} =1$), there are a variety of other selections for which, $ r_{col-PO} < r_{col-FO} $, according to the example of Fig.~\ref{colclckeh0}, especially for small observability parameters.
+On the contrary, while there are numerous selections for which the coalition is superadditive, especially in the big $ \alpha $ factors (see Fig.~\ref{colcoclckeh1} for $\alpha_{X} = \alpha_{Y} =1$), there are many other selections for which $ r_{col-PO} < r_{col-FO} $, according to the example of Fig.~\ref{colclckeh0}, especially for small observability parameters.